- Mar 08, 2025

 Q. Which city in India is the most expensive?

 Ans.
-Mumbai is a city in India that is considered the most expensive city to live in.
+Mumbai is a city in India considered the most expensive place to live.
 It is also one of Asia's most expensive cities for expats.

 Q. How can I travel cheaply in India?

 Ans.
-To travel cheaply in India, prioritize using public transportation, opt for budget-friendly accommodations, and plan your itinerary accordingly.
+To travel cheaply in India, prioritise using public transportation, opt for budget-friendly accommodations, and plan your itinerary accordingly.

 Q. How much does a meal cost in India?

 Ans.
-The typical meal in India tends to cost around 250 rupees in an inexpensive restaurant, whereas on a simple street, it often costs under a rupee 100.
+The typical meal in India costs around INR 250 at an inexpensive restaurant, whereas on a busy street it often costs under INR 100.

 Q. Which is the cheapest country to visit from India?

 Ans.
-According to most travel information, Sri Lanka is generally considered the cheapest country to visit compared to India.
+According to most travel information, Sri Lanka is generally considered a cheaper country to visit than India.